-Don't drive if you have dizziness, blurred vision, excessive tiredness or if you feel sleepy.
-Talk to your doctor for advice if you are not sure whether you are safe to drive.
+Do not drive if you have dizziness or blurred vision, or if you feel tired or sleepy.
+Talk to your doctor if you are not sure whether it is safe for you to drive.

-Your doctor will advise you not to become pregnant or father a child during treatment or for at least four months after.
+Your doctor will advise you not to become pregnant or make someone pregnant during treatment or for at least four months after.
 Cabozantinib may harm a developing baby.
 Because cabozantinib may make oral contraceptives less effective, your doctor will suggest you also use a barrier method.

-Women are advised not to breastfeed during treatment and for at least four months afterwards.
-This is in case there is any of the drug in their breast milk.
+Women are advised not to breastfeed during treatment and for at least 4 months afterwards.
+This is because the drugs could be passed to the baby through breast milk.